Huddy2022/milestone-project-mildew-detection-in-cherry-leaves/README.md

 * Displays model evaluation metrics such as accuracy, precision, recall, and F1-score.
 * Includes a confusion matrix visualization to understand the model's performance.

+## The CRISP-DM Methodology

+My CRISP-DM provides a structured approach for the data mining project.
+It outlines the different phases of a project, the tasks within each phase, and the relationships between these tasks.

+To document this process for the Powdery Mildew detection project, a Kanban Board provided by GitHub was used in the repository's project section.
+A Kanban board is an agile project management tool that helped visualize the work, limit work-in-progress, and improve efficiency.
+It uses cards and columns to organize tasks and facilitate continuous improvement.

+In this project, the CRISP-DM process was divided into sprints.
+Each sprint is associated with epics based on the CRISP-DM tasks.
+These epics were further broken down into individual tasks.
+Throughout the workflow, tasks can progress through different statuses such as To Do, In Progress, and Done, providing a clear overview of the project's progress.

+In addition to the tasks and epics within the CRISP-DM process, the Powdery Mildew detection project also incorporated user stories.
+User stories represent specific functionalities or features from the perspective of end users.

+To capture these user stories, comments were used within the Kanban board to provide detailed information about the tasks.
+These comments outlined the specific requirements, objectives, and expectations related to each user story.

+By including user stories in the comments section, I could ensure that the implementation of each task aligned with the desired functionalities and provided value to the end users.
+This approach helped to prioritize development efforts, track progress, and maintain a user-centric focus throughout the project.

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were unfixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+Images producing false predicitons

+* In terms of unfixed bugs, one known issue that has been identified is related to the incorrect image appearing in the confusion matrix.
+The confusion matrix is a visual representation of the performance of a classification model, showing the predicted labels versus the actual labels.
+* In this case, there seems to be a bug where an incorrect image is displayed within the confusion matrix, possibly misrepresenting the actual performance of the model.
+This discrepancy can lead to confusion and misinterpretation of the model's accuracy and effectiveness.
+* Healthy images wrongly predicted as Powdery Mildew: powdery_mildew/4c756b73-5e7d-40ec-9b36-1866c49f2e43___FREC_Pwd.M 5156_flipLR.JPG
+* The image looks shadowed which can introduce variations in pixel intensities, which may affect the features extracted by the algorithm and lead to misclassifications.
+* To address the issue of misclassification caused by shadowed images, we could consider implementing techniques such as further data augmentation, image enhancement, and fine-tuning the model to improve the accuracy of powdery mildew detection.

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://powdery-mildew-detection-86ce1c83ad33.herokuapp.com/

 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.

-1. Log in to Heroku and create an App
+1. Log in to Heroku and create an App with deseried name
 2. At the Deploy tab, select GitHub as the deployment method.
 3. Select your repository name and click Search.
-Once it is found, click Connect.
+Once it is found, click Connect
+4. Log into Heroku CLI in IDE workspace terminal using the bash command: heroku login -i and enter user credentials
+5. In terminal set heroku heroku stack:set heroku-20 -a appname, for compatibility with the Python 3.8.12 version used for this project
-4. Select the branch you want to deploy, then click Deploy Branch.
+6. Select the main branch, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
-Click now the button Open App on the top of the page to access your App.
+7. Wait for the logs to run while the dependencies are installed and the app is being built.
+8. Once finished and succesfully deployed I could open the app from the button at the top.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+9. If the slug size was too large then I added large files not required for the app to the .slugignore file.

 ## Main Data Analysis and Machine Learning Libraries